LDS-Data/lds-church-discipline/README.md

 * [Ann Eliza Young](https://en.wikipedia.org/wiki/Ann_Eliza_Young) (1844-1917)—10 Oct 1874—Polygamy opponent, ex-wife of Brigham Young—[Excommunicated](https://www.dialoguejournal.com/wp-content/uploads/sbi/issues/V20N03.pdf) subsequent to leaving her husband.

 ### 20th Century

+* [Nathaniel Baldwin](https://en.wikipedia.org/wiki/Nathaniel_Baldwin) (1878-1961)—1905—Monogomous polygamist technologist—[Excommunicated, perhaps for his sympathy with post-Manifesto polygamy.](https://www.deseret.com/2008/4/14/20082063/new-plans-for-old-factory).
+He was a technologist whose improvement on the headphones of the day brought financial success, which he channeled to support the nascent Mormon fundamentalist movement.
+However, he was only married to one woman.

 * [John W. Taylor](https://en.wikipedia.org/wiki/John_W._Taylor_(Mormon)) (1858-1916)—28 Mar 1911—Resigned Apostle and Persistent Polygamist—[Excommunicated for "insubordination to the government and discipline of the church"](https://chroniclingamerica.loc.gov/lccn/sn83045396/1911-05-13/ed-1/seq-6/) on account of his rejection of the Second Manifesto's abolition of polygamy, following his father, church president John Taylor, in dedication to plural marriage.
 Along with fellow apostle Matthias F. Cowley, he had previous resigned the apostleship at the request of church president Joseph F. Smith, to eliminate the awkward presence of an avowed polygamist in church leadership during the Reed-Smoot hearings.